mubasharkk/innoscripta-backend/README.md

 ## Details

-**Note:** There is much more to the app architecture that be made better but due to time investment it was getting expensive.
+**Note:** There is much more to the app architecture that be made better but because of time invested, it was getting expensive.
-If there is a need for the more indepth insight we can discuss what possible can be done better.
+If there is a need for the more in-depth insight we can discuss what possibly can be done better or can be done more.
+This work is just to give an overview about my knowledge area.
+I know there are lots of simpler features that can be done within the time frame.
 Eg. There are a lot `\App\Services\ArticleService` class can be made more efficient etc. For the API endpoints security is skipped but can be added.

+## Thank You.

 #### Folders of interest would be
 * `app/Console/Commands`